 Instructor: Today’s lesson is how to make a traffic stop for Driving While Hispanic that passes constitutional mustard.
 Carstairs, stop flailing your arms!

 Officer Carstairs: Can’t help it, sir, there’s a gigantic black fly buzzing around my head.

-Instructor: Pay no attention, that’s only Justice Alito.
+Instructor: Ignore him, it’s only Justice Alito.
 Your Honor, I suggest you stay on the wall for your own safety.
 Now, who can tell me how Rodriguez v.
 U.S. has altered the jurisprudential landscape, Fourth Amendment-wise?

-Officer Krupke: Exemplary of a crypto-originalist approach masquarading as texualist interpretivism, if you ask me, sir.
+Officer Krupke: Exemplary of a crypto-originalist approach masquerading as textualist interpretivism, if you ask me, sir.

 Justice Alito: Bzzzzz!

 Officer Dangle: With all due respect, Officer Krupke’s analysis fails to take into account the evolving consensus of emanations and penumbras.

 Officer Williams: If the cop would of just brought the dog over when he stopped the car, the Court wouldn’t of had to write all that megillah.